 - Fall and Winter Management

 - Preparing Hives for Winter

-Lessons in this course overlap with lessons in the Apprentice and Master Beekeeper online courses, parts of the UF/IFAS Master Beekeeper Program.
+- Lessons in this course overlap with lessons in the Apprentice and Master Beekeeper online courses, part of the UF/IFAS Master Beekeeper Program.